jgcreiglow/bowlingGame/README.md

 3. In your terminal run the command ( npm install ).

-4. In your terminal run the command (node bowlingGame.js)
+4. run the command (node bowlingGame.js)